How do I know if booking is open?

 What are the Thresholds?

-Expanding on the basic form of the arched doorway with hanging tinsel (originally from my flash) the custom threshold option is for anyone who desires a tattoo ritual to commemorate, add energy, or call home a transition.
+The Threshold option is for clients who desire a tattoo ritual to commemorate, add energy, or call home a transition.

 The questions I ask to frame our design are: